DivyaJaisawal/RecursionExamples/README.md

   - Print a linked list
   - Reverse a linked list
 - Permutation of a given string ex.
 "123" -> 123, 132, 213, 231, 312, 321
+- Find the permutation of a given string with its occurrence count
+- Find the longest chain from the given dictionary